ouspg/trytls/runners/bashtls/shared/simplerunner/README.md

 ##Info

 This is to be a part of the maybe to be runner.
-This can also be ran itself.
+This can also be run itself.

 #Get started